marcelom/marceloatstanford/posts/2010-04-14-postfixencryptedsmtp.md

 These will force all outgoing connections to be made exclusively through TLS.

-This works well because I use Stanford SMTP servers as my smart relay (see relayhost option at http://www.postfix.org/postconf.5.html#relayhost).
-If you relay directly to other destinations, then you might want to use smtpd_tls_per_site (http://www.postfix.org/postconf.5.html#smtp_tls_per_site) instead.
+This works well because I use Stanford SMTP servers as my smart relay (see [relayhost](http://www.postfix.org/postconf.5.html#relayhost) option).
+If you relay directly to other destinations, then you might want to use [smtpd_tls_per_site](http://www.postfix.org/postconf.5.html#smtp_tls_per_site) instead.

 To debug the connections, use the following: